mwroper/hello-world/README.md

 ## Program Designs

 > This is why I am writing about?
-> It is about having fun
+> It is about having fun!
-> Also about trying new things
+> Also about trying new things.

 ## Confirmation